-We have had an extremely positive response from landowners, and River restoration works continue to be conducted throughout the lower catchment.
-These works funded by the Environment Agency and Natural England include;
+Since 2015 we have administered farm grants funded by the Environment Agency and Natural England, to connect habitats and reduce diffuse pollution.
+We have had an extremely positive response from landowners, and river restoration works continue to be conducted throughout the lower catchment.
+These works include;

-- Fencing 4.4km of the River to keep livestock out of the river reducing bankside erosion and restoring bank side vegetation
+- Fencing the river and providing alternative water sources for livestock, keeping them out of the river, reducing bankside erosion and restoring bank side vegetation

-- Creating over 900m2 of ponds as habitat for wildlife and an alternative water source for livestock
+- Creating ponds as habitat for wildlife and an alternative water source for livestock

-If you farm within the Lugg Living Landscape, and are interested in free and confidential farm advice please contact Lugg Living Landscape Project Officer, Sophie Cowling on 01432 356 872 or email@example.com.
+If you farm within the Lugg Living Landscape and are interested in free and confidential farm advice please contact Catchment Advisor, Claire Spicer on 01432 356 872 or firstname.lastname@example.org.